How Joey King and Patricia Arquette Transformed For The Act

 Greene County Sheriff’s Office; Brownie Harris / Hulu

-One of true crime's wildest stories is coming to Hulu, and it stars two actresses who you might not even recognize if you didn't know it was them.
+One of true crime's wildest stories is now on Hulu, and it stars two actresses who you might not even recognize if you didn't know it was them.

 Joey King and Patricia Arquette completely transformed to play Gypsy Rose Blanchard and her mother, Dee Dee Blanchard, the mother-daughter duo at the center of a story that shocked everyone in 2017.
 For years, Dee Dee had been telling everyone that her daughter had, among other ailments, leukemia, asthma, muscular dystrophy, and the mental capacity of a 7 year-old, and it turned out none of that was true.
 Dee Dee was found murdered in 2015, and Gypsy and a boyfriend she had met online were convicted of the crime.